Technical specifications of the lenses listed below can be found here.

 AF-Nikkor 4-5.6/70-210 mm. / D

-This is a very nice and rather cheap push-pull zoom lens with acceptable optical performance.
-Its first version was introduced in 1987, the second version - featuring data transfer - came on the market in 1993.
+This is a very nice and rather cheap push-pull zoom lens with very acceptable optical performance.
+Its first version (above right) was introduced in 1987, the second version (above left) - featuring data transfer - came on the market in 1993.
 Its easy handling and optical quality made it a very popular lens.
-The second (D) version has a shorter focusing turn, which may hinder exact manual focusing, but for flash photography the D-feature is preferable.
+The second (D) version has an easier-to-use aperture lock and for flash photography the D-feature is preferable.
 Both versions have an identical optical construction.
+The best hood is the HN-24, although when used on DX-digital SLR cameras a longer hood is advisable.

 AF-Nikkor 4.5-5.6/75-240 mm.
 D

 On paper this lens stands a good change, but in practice this lens is not a shining example of Nikon's optical know how.
 Stopped down at the shortest focal length its optical performance is OK, but towards the longest focal length quality is decreasing rapidly.
 Mechanical finish is below Nikon's standards.
 This lens was introduced in summer 1999 for a relatively low price.
-It's better to save your money a bit longer and have a look in the stables of Nikon.
+It's better to save your money and search for something else in the stables of Nikon.

 AF-Nikkor 4.5-5.6/75-300 mm.